Gordon Gekko

 Gordon Gekko is a composite character in the 1987 film Wall Street and its 2010 sequel Wall Street: Money Never Sleeps, both directed by Oliver Stone.
-Gekko was portrayed by actor Michael Douglas, whose performance in the first film won him an Oscar for Best Actor.
+Gekko was portrayed in both films by actor Michael Douglas, who won the Academy Award for Best Actor for his performance in the first film.
+In 2003, the American Film Institute named Gordon Gekko No. 24 on its Top 50 movie villains of all time.